DIY campervan explodes without warning at campsite

 Emergency services responded to the fire at the Wairau Diversion, north of Blenheim, about 8.30pm on Monday after noticing smoke during a training session at the nearby river.

-At the same time, the couple - who want to remain anonymous - were metres away eating dinner with other campers when they noticed smoke coming from their vehicle.
+At the same time, the couple - who want to remain anonymous - were meters away eating dinner with other campers when they noticed smoke coming from their vehicle.

 "We ran over, but within 30 seconds it was on fire," the man said.